 If the outdoor unit is smaller than the maximum cooling capacity rating for the air handler, the cooling blower speed may need to be changed.
-Refer to blower performance chart, table 2 on page 16.
+Refer to the Blower Data tables on pages 17 and 18.

 Electric shock hazard! - Disconnect all power supplies before servicing.

 Replace all parts and panels before operating.

 Failure to do so can result in death or electrical shock.